Evaluating LLM-generated code for domain-specific languages: molecular dynamics with LAMMPS: Discussion

-The most severe breakdowns were observed in Prompt 3, which requires coordinating multiple interdependent assumptions to construct a physically consistent simulation.
-Unlike the earlier prompts, several critical choices are not explicitly specified and must be inferred from context.
-One such example is the treatment of boundary conditions along the shock direction.
-While the prompt requests free boundaries, this must be translated in LAMMPS into either fixed or shrink-wrapped non-periodic boundaries.
-Although both choices are formally valid, a fixed boundary would require extending the simulation box to accommodate high-velocity atoms, whereas a shrink-wrapped boundary does not.
-Selecting the appropriate option therefore requires anticipating downstream physical consequences rather than just applying a local syntax rule.
-Similar multi-step reasoning is required for geometric setup and unit translation.
-Distances in the prompt are expressed using a mixture of lattice units and nanometers, while the `units metal' command interprets all lengths in angstroms and requires the lattice constant to be inferred from the material.
-These quantities must then be consistently translated into geometries and region definitions with correct command ordering.
-Across models, this combination of unit conversion, geometric reasoning, and command sequencing proved difficult to resolve reliably.
-While isolated components of the setup were often handled correctly, failures frequently emerged from inconsistencies across these coupled steps.
+The most severe breakdowns were observed in Prompt 3, where coordinating multiple interdependent assumptions is required to construct a physically consistent simulation.
+Boundary conditions provide a clear example.
+The prompt requests free boundaries along the shock direction, but the LAMMPS DSL implements these boundaries through two distinct options: fixed or shrink-wrapped non-periodic boundaries.
+Although both choices are syntactically and formally valid, a fixed boundary would require extending the simulation box to accommodate high-velocity atoms, whereas a shrink-wrapped boundary would not.
+Selecting the appropriate option therefore requires anticipating downstream physical consequences rather than just applying a local syntax rule, exactly the kind of reasoning that becomes harder as the number of interdependent choices grows.